|

 that's going to be a real challenge, because linux is an open operating system, they have been blocked a licence to use blu-ray by aacs la, (al la sony and co) as it would open up ways to exploit the draconian DRM.

-This message has been edited since posting.
-Last time this message was edited on 22 May 2008 9:55
+This message has been edited since its posting.
+Latest edit was made on 22 May 2008 @ 9:55

 The XNA program is used alongside of anouther program called C#